 Anyone with a GitHub account can fork the Backdrop repository and make changes.
 Once your changes are complete, submit a Pull Request (PR) back to the Backdrop project for review.
 (Note: Pull Requests will be closed immediately if they do not have a corresponding issue in the Backdrop issue tracker.
 All development on Backdrop core happens on Github by pull requests.
 This involves:

-- Forking the repository on Github into your own account.
+- Forking the project repository on Github into your own account.

-- Cloning the repository to your own computer.
+- Cloning the fork repository to your own computer.

 - Modifying the code.

-- Committing and pushing the code to your repository.
+- Pushing the feature branch up to your fork repository.

-- Making a pull request back to the original project.
+- Making a pull request back to the original project repository.

 A maintainer or fellow contributor should then review the changes and ensure tests pass.
 If everything looks good, the code will be merged into the main project by a committer.